Tyrrrz/CliFx/Readme.md

 }
 ```

-To test it, you can instantiate the command in code with the required values, and then pass an instance of `FakeInMemoryConsole` as parameter to `ExecuteAsync(...)`:
+To test it, you can instantiate the command in code with the required values, and then pass an instance of `FakeInMemoryConsole` to `ExecuteAsync(...)`:

 ```csharp
 // Integration test at the command level